cesarsotovalero/cesarsotovalero.github.io/_posts/2017/2017-11-14-git-fundamentals.md

 layout: post
 title: Git Fundamentals
 subtitle: The must-know git commands for software developers
-description: The basic git commands that every developer should known.
+description: |
+  In this post, I will show you the most important Git commands that you need to know to work with this version control system.
 tags: github
-keywords: command line, version control, GitHub, software developement
+keywords:
+  - command line
+  - version control
+  - GitHub
+  - software development
 image: ../img/posts/2017/git_logo_cover.png
 share-img: ../img/posts/2017/git_logo_cover.png
 show-avatar: false